gabouh/JSGame/README.md

 # JSGame
-This is my project of Javascript based game engine and in browser code, scene and sprite editorů
+This is my project of Javascript based game engine and in browser code, scene and sprite editor.

 > This project is on hold now but I will continue working on it as my other project depend on it.